Enter price + shipping

 Everything you need to know about how the Etsy Fee Calculator works.

 Yes.
-Etsy charges $0.20 to create a listing, and then $0.20 again as an auto-renewal each time a unit sells.
-So if a buyer orders 5 units of the same listing, you pay 5 × $0.20 = $1.00 in listing fees on that order alone.
-Most other Etsy fee calculators silently charge $0.20 regardless of quantity, which understates your true fee load on multi-unit orders.
+Etsy charges $0.20 to create a listing, then $0.20 again as an auto-renewal each time a unit sells.
+A buyer ordering 5 units of the same listing = 5 × $0.20 = $1.00 in listing fees.
+Most Etsy calculators silently charge $0.20 regardless of quantity — we don't.

-For any single order, Etsy caps the Offsite Ads fee at $100.
-So on a $1,500 sale at 12%, the raw fee would be $180 — but the cap brings it down to $100.
-The cap doesn't apply at the shop level: every order gets its own $100 ceiling.
-We flag this in the calculator whenever the cap fires so you understand when you're paying less than the raw rate would suggest.
+On a single order, Etsy caps the Offsite Ads fee at $100.
+A $1,500 sale at 12% would normally cost $180 — capped to $100.
+Every order has its own $100 ceiling.
+We flag this in the calculator whenever the cap fires.

 No. Star Seller is purely a customer-service badge that recognizes sellers who meet messaging-speed, on-time-shipping, and review-rating criteria.
 It does NOT reduce any fees.
 Pursue the badge if it helps conversion (some buyers filter for it), but don't expect a discount.

-Etsy Plus is $10/month and includes 15 listing credits ($3.00 value at the $0.20 listing fee) plus a $5 Etsy Ads credit.
-Net effective cost is $10 − $3 − $5 = $2/mo — IF you would have created 15+ new listings AND spent $5+ on Etsy Ads in the month.
-If you only list a few items per month and don't use the ads credit, you're paying $7–10/mo for no incremental value.
-Subscribe only when you'll fully use both credits.
+Etsy Plus is $10/mo with 15 listing credits ($3 value) + $5 Etsy Ads credit.
+Net cost is $2/mo — only if you use all 15 credits AND spend $5 on Etsy Ads.
+If you list fewer items or skip the ads credit, you pay $7–10/mo for little value.
+Subscribe only when you'll fully use both.

 Yes.
 The 6.5% transaction fee and the Offsite Ads fee both apply to the TOTAL order — item price + shipping charged + any gift wrap or personalization fee.
 So charging $5 shipping on a $30 item means Etsy calculates fees on $35, not $30.
 Don't exclude shipping from your fee math.

-The rate data is verified against Etsy's published Fees & Payments Policy plus multiple corroborating sources (Craftybase, Voolist, Gelato) as of 2026-05-29.
-Payment processing is the US rate (3% + $0.25); UK/EU/AU/CA sellers have different rates that we'll model in future marketplace-specific tools.
-Etsy updates fees periodically; we maintain the rate file in `src/data/rates/etsy.json`, versioned with the data's as-of date.
+Rates are verified against Etsy's Fees & Payments Policy and corroborating sources, as of 2026-05-29.
+This calculator models US rates (3% + $0.25 processing); UK/EU/AU/CA have different rates coming in future tools.
+We maintain the rate file in `etsy.json`, versioned with the as-of date.

-"Settlement" is what Etsy deposits to your bank after their fees — gross revenue minus all Etsy fees.
-"Net profit" further deducts your product cost (materials + labor for handmade) and the shipping cost you paid the carrier.
-Both are useful — settlement tells you Etsy's actual take; net profit tells you what hits your business after every variable cost.
+"Settlement" is what Etsy deposits — gross minus all Etsy fees.
+"Net profit" further deducts your product cost and the shipping you paid the carrier.
+Settlement shows Etsy's take; net profit shows what your business keeps after every variable cost.

-Etsy's payment processing fees vary by seller country — US is 3% + $0.25, UK is 4% + £0.20, most EU is 4% + €0.30, and there's a country-specific Regulatory Operating Fee for UK/Canada/France/India/Italy/Spain/Vietnam/Turkey sellers.
-We modeled US Etsy first (the largest seller base).
-UK / EU / AU / CA versions will ship as separate marketplaces — until then, US sellers get exact results; non-US sellers can use this for a close approximation by overriding their payment-processing percentage in the future.
+Etsy's processing fees vary by country — US is 3% + $0.25, UK is 4% + £0.20, most EU is 4% + €0.30, and some countries pay a separate Regulatory Operating Fee.
+We modeled US Etsy first (the largest base).
+UK/EU/AU/CA versions will ship as separate tools.

 Keep exploring